mrmartineau/Boost-Snippets/readme.md

 # Kickoff Snippets

-> For Sublime Text, Atom
+> For Sublime Text, Atom & VS Code

 Use these snippets if you use the [Kickoff framework](https://github.com/trykickoff/kickoff/) & [Sublime Text](http://sublimetext.com) or [Atom](https://atom.io)